iamsanthoshhh/ZK_Project/README.md

 Module Dependencies: Encountered issues with module dependencies, resolved by reinstalling snarkjs.
 Input Format: Ensured the correct input format for the proof generation.

-⚖️ Trade-offs in ZK Protocols
-Summary of Trade-offs
+⚖️ Trade-offs in ZK Protocols :I HAvE TESTED THE CIRCUIT IN THREE ZK CIRCUIT PROTOCOLS IN WHICH IT HAS THESE TRADE OFFS Summary of Trade-offs
 Aspect	Groth16	Plonk	STARKs
 Proof Generation Time	Moderate to long (dependent on setup)	Fast (due to polynomial commitment)	Longer due to hash computations